-028226 Beyond Culture: Diversity in Context6cp; 4 x formal lectures plus online work, 2 x tutorials/workshops
+028226 Beyond Culture: Diversity in Context6cp; 4 x formal lectures plus online work, 9 x 2 tutorial sessions/workshops

 There are course requisites for this subject.
 See access conditions.